LL782/LL782/README.md

 - [**DC5B**](https://www.dc5b.com/) – the nebulous organisation that has a spiritual connection to all my **personal projects**.
 It's art, egalitarianism and improving reality.
 Yeah stuff magical in that direction.

-## Getting started
+## Getting started with me

-Tip for getting up and running with me (it's a open-source metaphor)
+_So this is an open-source metaphor in case that's not obvious.
+This document is written a little bit like I'm a computer programme and this is the user manual._

 ### The basics you should know about me are ...